Forensics Adapter: Unleashing CLIP for Generalizable Face Forgery Detection: Introduction

 \item The experimental results are promising, demonstrating the potential of our method as a baseline for CLIP-based face forgery detection methods. \end{itemize}

 This work extends our previous study presented at \texttt{CVPR 2025}~\cite{cui}, with the following substantial improvements: (1) We provide more analysis and details regarding the original Forensics Adapter method, comprehensively showing the efficacy of introduced components.
 (2) We describe Forensics Adapter++, a fresh attempt that incorporates the textual modality to further enhance face forgery detection.
-To facilitate this, we introduce a forgery-aware prompt learning strategy, which effectively improving the capability of visual modality.
-(3) We conduct additional comparative experiments with Forenscis Adapter and Forenscis Adapter++, and more comprehensive ablation studies to analyze the effect of textual modality.
+To facilitate this, we introduce a forgery-aware prompt learning strategy, which effectively {improves} the capability of visual modality.
+(3) We conduct additional comparative experiments with {Forensics} Adapter and {Forensics} Adapter++, and more comprehensive ablation studies to analyze the effect of textual modality.